 - Take out the dipstick and wipe the end.
 After allowing the oil a few minutes to reach the sump, the level.
 Add oil to the correct level.

 HOW TO CHANGE THE CARTRIDGE FILTER

 - Although they are fitted hand tight, most cartridge canisters require a strap wrench to loosen them.
 If you do not have a wrench, one can be made from a pieces of strap wrapped around a socket set extension bar and used to turn the canister.
 Use a drip tray to catch spilled oil.

-- Wipe the sealing face on the block with a clean cloth.
+- Wipe the sealing face on the with a clean cloth.

 - If necessary, fit the new rubber sealing ring to the flange on the inner end of the new cartridge.
-Lubricate the ring with a smear of engine oil.
+Lubricate the ring with a smear of .

-- Screw the filter into position by hand until the ring makes firm contact.
-Refill the engine with oil, start up and check at the filter for leaks.
+- Screw the filter into position by hand until the ring makes firm contact. the with oil, start up and at the filter for leaks.